-Industries with year 2022 four quarter average employment of at least 10,762 , the average four quarter employment across all 4-digit industries

-Industries with an average weekly wage of at least \$1,498 per week.
+Industries with year 2022 four quarter average employment of at least 10,762, i.e., average employment across all 4-digit industries Industries with an average weekly wage of at least \$1,498.

 Industries meeting at least one of the criteria above and present on the previous targeted industry list.